Planning and Building Standards Statutory Functions Privacy Statement content

 If they want any more information on how we will use their information they can visit our website or contact us by email.

 We aim to directly resolve all complaints about how we handle personal information.
-If your complaint is about how we have handled your personal information, you can contact the Council's Data Protection Officer by Email or by Phone on 0141 287 1055.
+If your complaint is about how we have handled your personal information, you can contact the Council's Data Protection Officer by email at: email@example.com and by telephone on 01382 434206 if you wish to exercise any of these rights.

 However, you also have the right to lodge a complaint with the Information Commissioner's Office, who can be contacted by post at: